 Here's how one institution has implemented these practices.

 University of Waterloo

 The University of Waterloo’s overall O&M plan includes the guiding principles as well as decision-making and approval processes related to the provision of O&M support.
-It also includes the allocation method for the Infrastructure Operating Fund, mentions other available sources of support for O&M, and describes the monitoring processes for O&M needs and support.
+It also includes the allocation method for the Infrastructure Operating Fund (IOF), mentions other available sources of support for O&M, and describes the monitoring processes for O&M needs and support.

 The university recognizes that sustainability is an essential component of a project and must be appropriately planned prior to the submission of a proposal to the CFI.
 When developing a proposal, project leaders in consultation with their departments and faculties establish detailed and realistic O&M cost estimates as well as financing plans over the entire estimated useful life of the infrastructure.
 The plans are reviewed as part of the university’s internal application review process.
 Selection of proposals for submission to the CFI is contingent on the availability of operating funds.